allegroai/clearml-docs/docs/apps/clearml_session.md

 The ClearML Enterprise Server provides GUI applications for setting up remote sessions in VS Code and JupyterLab.
-These apps provide local links to access JupyterLab or VS Code on a remote machine over a secure and encrypted SSH connection, letting you use the IDE as if you're running on the target machine itself
+These apps provide local links to access JupyterLab or VS Code on a remote machine over a secure and encrypted SSH connection, letting you use the IDE as if you're running on the target machine itself.

 For more information, see [JupyterLab](../webapp/applications/apps_jupyter_lab.md) and/or [VS Code](../webapp/applications/apps_vscode.md).